 and tomorrow..." - Macbeth

 Starting in 2009 NFS produced THE TAMING OF THE SHREW; in 2011, AS YOU LIKE IT; in 2014, TWELFTH NIGHT, OR WHAT YOU WILL; in 2016, MUCH ADO ABOUT NOTHING all on the Possum Hall stage.
-In 2012, A MIDSUMMERNIGHT’S DREAM was produced in conjunction with the Rehoboth Art League in the League’s gardens.
+In 2012, A MIDSUMMER NIGHT’S DREAM was produced in conjunction with the Rehoboth Art League in the League’s gardens.
 About every other year a full-length play is produced on the Possum Hall stage.
-On October 17, 18, and 19, 2014, TWELFTH NIGHT, OR WHAT YOU WILL was produced at Possum Hall, directed by Michael Murnin.